raspberrypilearning/getting-started-with-the-twitter-api/en/step_8.md

 Now that the Twitter connection has been tested, try to upload a picture.

-- Find a picture, copy it to your computer or download it from the internet, and save it in the same directory as your program..
+- Find a picture, and copy or download it to your computer.
+Save it in the same directory as your program.

 - Modify the code accordingly to change the message and open your image: